Help us to improve the quality of social housing

 Make your voice heard

 The government's Social Housing Quality Resident Panel continues to play an invaluable role in shaping social housing policy.
-It brings together tenants from across England so they can directly share their views with government on how to improve the quality of homes.
+It brings together tenants from across England so they can directly share their views with the government on how to improve the quality of homes.

 More information about this group can be found here.